How to Read a 10-K: The Only 5 Sections That Matter

 This is the closest you get to sitting in a room with management while they walk through the year.
 It's also where they frame "one-time" items, restructuring charges, and non-GAAP metrics.

-- How do their non-GAAP metrics work?
-Adjusted earnings are not evil by default, but you should understand what’s being adjusted out and whether those adjustments keep recurring.
+How do their non-GAAP metrics work?
+Adjusted earnings aren't evil by default, but you should understand what's being adjusted out and whether those adjustments keep recurring.

-Over time, you’ll notice tone shifts: optimistic language turning cautious, or vice versa.
-Those tone shifts often show up in MD&A before they’re obvious in the numbers.
+Over time, I've noticed tone shifts in MD&A often show up before they're obvious in the numbers.
+Optimistic language turning cautious.
+Or the other direction.

 3. Financial Statements and Notes (Item 8)